Stop Living in the Moment to Start Living Your Dreams

 The ability to think is one of the things that separates human beings from all other creatures on Earth, and the ability to think well makes the difference between success and failure.

 Thinking is everything.
 You can look for shortcuts in life, or you can take a long way.
-It's your choice, but remember that it's always better to take the high road when you can.
+It's your choice, but remember that it's always better to take the high road when possible.

 Entrepreneurs need to cultivate disciplined thinking habits because they are the ones who are responsible for coming up with creative solutions that will move their business forward.

-Thinking five years ahead can help you to avoid some common pitfalls in your business.
-It can help you better understand the trends of the market and how to take advantage of them.
+Thinking five years ahead can help you avoid common pitfalls in your business.
+It can help you better understand the market trends and how to take advantage of them.

-This is easy to see if we are talking about the new technologies that are introduced every year.
-But, it is difficult for some people to think of something that will be happening next year.
+This is easy to see if we are talking about the new technologies introduced yearly.
+But, it is difficult for some people to think of something happening next year.

 Thinking five years ahead will help you prepare for what's coming and ensure that your company doesn't get left behind.